Ahmedkdk24/telegram-qr-gemini-bot/README.md

-# 🤖 Telegram QR Gemini Bot
+# 🤖 AI Chatbot Telegram

 A Telegram bot powered by **Google Gemini 1.5 Flash**, hosted serverlessly on **Cloudflare Workers**.
 This bot can understand both **text and image messages**, intelligently describe photo content, and even **extract URLs from QR codes**.